christinazavou/ANNFASS/code/native_miniconda/labPC/ocnn.md

 ```

-Now it runs on laptop.
+Now it runs on laptop (tried with batch 2,4,8 and it's all fine).
 But on pc i get the alloc issue.
 Other attributes of the pc:

     - gpu card GeForce GTX 1080 Ti